-30 LONGBOWS & RECURVESTM SPRING 1998

-Outfitter's Guide

-By the Editors of Longbows & Recurves
+Outfitter's Guide Green Court of the Court o By the Editors of Longbows & Recurves

-We all enjoy scouting and hunting home territory, but thoughts of unfamiliar mountains, valleys, and swamps beckon a new hunting adventure for the traditionalist.
+We all enjoy scouting and hunting home territory, but thoughts of unfamiliar mountains, valleys, and swamps becken a new hunting adventure for the traditionalist.
 Well-planned hunts away from home with friends and family can give you a new perspective on the hunting experience and the ways of nature.
 Hunting unfamiliar territory may require special preparation for the climate, game, and hunting equipment.
 Experienced outfitters and guides will make your adventure enjoyable, safe, and successful when you know what questions to ask.
 Our special outfitter section gives you tips and information contributed by experienced traditional bowhunters on what to expect not only in different parts of the United States, but from a quality guide or outfitter.

-Go prepared for success!